 In Beasley’s first season with Tarleton, he helped the Texan receivers combine for over 2,500 yards and 18 touchdowns with two receivers amassing more than 670 yards individually.

-In his Tarleton career has had a total of four different receivers and one tight end earn All-LSC honors.
+In his Tarleton career has had a total of four different receivers, one running back and one tight end earn All-LSC honors.